-- Brazil we are in the latter stages of acquiring development rights for Hooters in five states of Brazil, which would include Rio de Janeiro, although we do not presently have any agreement in writing.
-We expect to partner with the current local franchisee who owns the Hooters franchise rights in the state of Sao Paolo and we anticipate we would own 60% of the entity holding the development rights, with our local partner owning the remaining 40%. - Hungary we have applied to HOA for franchise rights in Hungary, where we anticipate we would own 80% of the entity holding the franchise rights, with our local partner owning the remaining 20%.
-We anticipate that we will contract with our local partner, who we believe is an experienced franchise restaurateur, to manage the day-to-day operations of the locations, although we do not presently have any agreement in writing. - Australia we are in the process of partnering with the current Hooters franchisee in a joint venture, although we do not presently have any agreement in writing.
-The first Hooters restaurant under this joint venture (which would be the third Hooters restaurant currently open) is expected to open in January 2012 in Campbelltown, a suburb of Sydney.
-We are in discussions to purchase from the same franchisee a partial interest in the first two existing Hooters locations in the Sydney area. - Europe we are in discussions with a current franchisee to purchase 100% of an existing Hooters location, however, we do not presently have any agreement in writing.
+- Brazil we have acquired development rights for Hooters in five states of Brazil, which would include Rio de Janeiro.
+We have partnered with the current local franchisee who owns the Hooters franchise rights in the state of Sao Paolo and we own 60% of the entity holding the development rights, with our local partner owning the remaining 40%. - Hungary we have applied to HOA for franchise rights in Hungary, where we anticipate we would own 80% of the entity holding the franchise rights, with our local partner owning the remaining 20%.
+We anticipate that we will contract with our local partner, who we believe is an experienced franchise restaurateur, to manage the day-to-day operations of the locations, although we do not presently have any agreement in writing. - Australia we have partnered with the current Hooters franchisee in a joint venture.
+The first Hooters restaurant under this joint venture (which would be the third Hooters restaurant currently open) opened in January 2012 in Campbelltown, a suburb of Sydney.
+We are in discussions to purchase from the same franchisee a partial interest in the first two existing Hooters locations in the Sydney area. - Europe we have a non-binding letter of intent with a current franchisee to purchase 100% of an existing Hooters location.